-It is seen from the Figures 3a to 3c?? and Table 19 that that ‘limit’ will be exceeded in the case of multiple WSD interferers by larger and larger percentages, as the density of WSDs/pixel increases.
+It is seen from the Figures 57 to 59 and Table 19 that that ‘limit’ will be exceeded in the case of multiple WSD interferers by larger and larger percentages, as the density of WSDs/pixel increases.
 It is seen that the increase in the maximum cumulative nuisance power can be as much as 6 dB or more if the density is as large as = 7 WSDs/pixel.

-The final column in Table 19 indicate by how much the individual e.i.r.p. limits would have to be reduced in order that the single base station cumulative interference effect is not exceeded.
+The final column in Table 19 indicate by how much the individual eirp limits would have to be reduced in order that the single base station cumulative interference effect is not exceeded.
 It is seen that with a WSD density of = 3/pixel or larger, a margin between 4 dB and 6 dB would be appropriate.

 All in all, it is seen that cumulative interference effects due to ‘equivalent’ WSD base stations is indeed ‘probable’, with cumulative effects amounting to up to about 6 dB.
 In order for cumulative effects to be ignored, a ‘rule’ would have to be established that would allow only one adjacent channel (i.e. 1 adjacent channel between N – 8 to N + 9) WSD network to be operated within a given channel-N DTTB coverage area, and only one of the network’s base stations within each pixel.